"Yeah, the D.A.'s good. Only let's make it stand for Dumbledore's Army because that's the Ministry's worst fear, isn't it?"

 We know the previous chapter was Monday, 7 October.
 Since this chapter takes place over the next two days, it must be Tuesday and Wednesday, 8-9 October.

 Interesting facts and notes

-The chapter title reflects one of the main events of the chapter: the naming of the DA, which occurs during the first official meeting of the organization itself.
+The chapter title reflects one of the main events of the chapter: the naming of "Dumbledore's Army", which occurs during the first official meeting of the organisation itself.

 ...by the end of dinner he was confident that the news had been passed to every one of the twenty-five people who had turned up in the Hog's Head.

-See Reader's Guide OP16 - In the Hog's Head.
-Two of those present in the Hog's Head are not mentioned by name in this chapter: Hannah Abbott (Ernie's best friend) and Padma Patil, Parvati's twin sister.
+See OP16.
+Two of those present in the Hog's Head are not mentioned by name in this chapter: Hannah Abbott (Ernie Macmillan's best friend) and Padma Patil, Parvati's twin sister.

 At half-past seven Harry, Ron, and Hermione left the Gryffindor common room...

 The entrance to which is on the seventh floor (U.K. reckoning; what in the U.S. would be called the eighth floor).